Aug 2009

 field is usually an advantage in Macro photography.
 The greater

-get the entire bug's eye in focus.
+get that entire bug's entire eye in focus.

-Discussion of Cons
+Discussion of DSLR Cons

-get a zoom range of of 28-560mm.
-(UPDATE: The Nikon Coolpix P100
+get a zoom range of of 25-600mm and greater.
+(Sony Cyber-shot

 If you could get such a lenses for a DSLR, which you can't, it would be